madelinehakala/phenotype-prediction-tool-benchmarking/README.md

 - ML models: KNN, Logistic Regression, SVM

 ## Running the Code
-Clone this repo, ensure that all dependencies are installed then run the following in the command line:
+Clone this repo, ensure that all dependencies are installed, then run the following in the command line:
 ```
 python3 benchmark.py -o outfile.txt
 ```

+## Dependencies
+- TO ADD